Understanding the Process of Missouri Driver’s License Reinstatement

 First, you must determine the reason for your suspension, revocation, or denial.
 You would have received this information in a letter from DOR when you first lost your license.
-However, if you aren’t sure of the reason, you can get an official copy of your driver record from any Missouri license office, or by calling (573) 526-2407.
+However, if you aren’t sure of the reason, you can get an official copy of your driving record from any Missouri license office or by calling (573) 526-2407.

 If all the dates on the letters you received when you lost your license indicate that you can get your license back, you must submit the proper forms and fees to the DOR.
 If your license was suspended or revoked for more than one reason, you may have to complete multiple forms and pay multiple fees.

 For example, if you lost your license due to having too many points as a result of speeding tickets, but you also lost your license because you were convicted of DUI, then you would have to submit the following to get your Missouri driver’s license reinstated:

 For the points suspension, you must pay a $20 reinstatement fee, file and maintain proof of SR-22 liability insurance for two years, and retake the complete driver exam if you lost your license for one year or more.